AdventHealth Parker

-AdventHealth Parker is a non-profit hospital campus in Parker, Colorado, United States owned by AdventHealth.
-The hospital is designated a Level II trauma center by the Colorado Department of Public Health and Environment.
+Portercare Adventist Health System (doing business as AdventHealth Parker) is a non-profit hospital campus in Parker, Colorado, United States owned by AdventHealth.
+The medical facility is a tertiary that has multiple specialties.
+It is designated a Level II trauma center by the Colorado Department of Public Health and Environment.

 History

 2001-2011

-In September 2001, Centura Health purchased 40 acres for $12 million by E-470 and Colorado State Highway 83 for a new hospital.
+In September 2001, Centura Health purchased 40 acre for $12 million by E-470 and Colorado State Highway 83 for a new hospital.

 Centura Health hired HKS, Inc. to design the hospital; and GE Johnson Construction Company from Colorado Springs, Colorado and Kitchell Construction from Phoenix, Arizona to build it.

 Construction for Parker Adventist Hospital began in the summer of 2002.

 On March 5, 2003, there was a topping out of Parker Adventist Hospital.

-On February 3, 2004, Parker Adventist Hospital opened with 58 beds, the 210,000-square-foot hospital was built for $108 million.
-It also included an attached 80,000-square-foot medical office building.
+On February 3, 2004, Parker Adventist Hospital opened with 58 beds, the 210000 sqfoot hospital was built for $108 million.
+It also included an attached 80000 sqfoot medical office building.
 It became the second hospital in Douglas County, the first was Sky Ridge Medical Center.

 In February 2005, the hospital began expanding onto the second floor that was shelled space for $7.5 million.
-It will have one operating theatre, thirty-five beds and a unit named the Chest Pain Center.
+It will have one operating theater, thirty-five beds and a unit named the Chest Pain Center.
 In late November, the second floor at the hospital opened.

-In January 2009, GE Johnson Construction Company began a two phase expansion and renovation project at Parker Adventist Hospital for $76 million, to increasing the size of the hospital from 210,000-square-foot to 340,000-square-foot.
+In January 2009, GE Johnson Construction Company began a two phase expansion and renovation project at Parker Adventist Hospital for $76 million, to increasing the size of the hospital from 210000 sqfoot to 340000 sqfoot.

 The first phase would be adding five operating theatres, ten birth rooms; and more space for a post-anesthesia care unit, pre-operation area and sterile processing department.
 The second phase would be adding a three-story inpatient tower with sixty beds, an intensive care unit, a sleep center and more parking.
 The expansion was to be finished in 2011, increasing the number of beds for the hospital from 100 to 160.